justinmklam/dabao/README.md

 # dabao
-打包 (dǎ bāo or daa2 baau1), which means to takeout (food) in Chinese, is a wireless, portable 36-key keyboard with a thumb trackpoint, designed for maximum flexibility and convenience.
+打包 (dǎ bāo or daa2 baau1), which means to take out (food) in Chinese, is a wireless, portable 36-key keyboard with a thumb trackpoint, designed for maximum flexibility and convenience.

 > ![pcb as unibody](images/pcb-mono.jpeg)
 > <sub>Keyboard can be used as a unibody...</sub>